Skip to main content

 The accounting minor is open to registered UC San Diego students pursuing a bachelor's degree.
 There is no separate admissions process.
 We highly encourage students to declare the Accounting Minor as soon as possible, to ensure you are meeting all program requirements.
 Rady sends important information regarding class offerings and policy changes to our minor students through our minor list.

 You may declare a minor through Tritonlink by using the Major/ Minor Tool.
-For more information on how to declare, please visit our main Rady Advising page.
+For more information on how to declare, please visit our Frequently Asked Questions page

 Minor Requirements